 Fragrance – fragrances are synthetically developed to enhance the smell of skincare products.
 Beauty author and "Cosmetics Cop", Paula Begoun, indicates that fragrances can be a common skin irritating ingredient for some people and this irritation isn't always noticeable on the skin surface, recommending fragrance free products.
 The Baby Mama range is fragrance free and contains no essential oils so they are safe to use for pregnant mamas, babies and children.

 The Baby Mama range provides natural, fragrance free skincare for mamas and their bubs, without the inclusion of any nasties to ensure you and your baby are nourished naturally.
-Click here to see the full range.
+Click here to view our full natural skincare range.